What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • plates frequent and wide, white-yellow;

-The season of mushrooms comes from July to September. + 8-10 ° С on the soil surface is enough for their fruiting.
-The fungus is distributed in the northern part of the Eurasian continent and is considered completely unsuitable for food purposes in the West.
-Most often found in deciduous and mixed arrays.
-In cooking, it is used for salting.
-Beginning mushroom pickers may confuse the trophy with a violinist, a white wave and a loader.
+The milk mushroom season occurs from July to September.
+For them to bear fruit, +8-10 °C on the ground surface is sufficient.
+The mushroom is common in the northern part of the Eurasian continent and is considered completely unsuitable for food purposes in the West.
+Most often found in deciduous and mixed forests.
+In cooking it is used for pickling.
+Beginning mushroom pickers may confuse the trophy with a violin, a white wave and a loader.

 Important!
-Milk mushrooms are characterized by variability: old mushrooms become hollow inside, their plates turn yellow, and brown spotting may appear on the hat.
+Milk mushrooms are characterized by variability: old mushrooms become hollow inside, their plates turn yellow, and brown spots may appear on the cap.

-This bright mushroom with a peculiar shape is found on the postage stamps of Romania, Moldova, Belarus.
-The real chanterelle (Cantharellus cibarius) is a member of the Cantarell family.
+This bright mushroom with a peculiar shape is found on postage stamps of Romania, Moldova, and Belarus.
+The true chanterelle (Cantharellus cibarius) is a member of the genus Cantharelaceae.

 Many people recognize her by:

-• a hat - with a diameter of 2.5 to 5 cm, which is characterized by asymmetrical bulges at the edges and a leuko-shaped depression in the center, a yellow tint and a smooth surface;
+• cap - with a diameter of 2.5 to 5 cm, which is characterized by asymmetrical bulges at the edges and a watering can-shaped depression in the center, a yellow tint and a smooth surface;

-• the stem is short (up to 4 cm high), smooth and solid, identical in color to the cap;
+• stem - short (up to 4 cm in height), smooth and solid, identical in color to the cap;

 • spores - their size does not exceed 9.5 microns;

-• pulp - differs in density and elasticity, white or slightly yellowish, with pleasant aroma and tastes.
+• pulp - is dense and elastic, white or slightly yellowish, with a pleasant aroma and taste.

-Experienced mushroom pickers have noticed that true, even overripe specimens, are not spoiled by a wormhole.
-Mushrooms grow rapidly in a humid environment; in the absence of rain, spore development stops.
-Finding such trophies is easy throughout Ukraine, their season starts in July and lasts until November.
-It is best to go in search of moss-covered, damp, but well-lit, areas with a weak grassy cover.
+Experienced mushroom pickers have noticed that true mushrooms, even overripe ones, are not spoiled by the wormhole.
+Mushrooms grow quickly in a humid environment; in the absence of rain, the development of spores stops.
+It is not difficult to find such trophies throughout Ukraine; their season starts in July and lasts until November.
+It is best to go searching in moss-covered, damp, but well-lit areas with weak grass cover.

 Important!
 Real chanterelles are often confused with their counterparts.
-Therefore, when harvesting, special attention should be paid to the color of the trophy pulp.
-In pseudochanterelles, it is yellow-orange or pale pink.
+Therefore, when harvesting, you need to pay special attention to the color of the trophy pulp.
+In pseudo-chanterelles it is yellow-orange or pale pink.

-At the same time, keep in mind that this variety is not on the forest edges.
-In cooking, it is customary to use chanterelles in fresh, pickled, salted and dried forms.
+Please note that this species is not found on forest edges.
+In cooking, chanterelles are usually consumed in fresh, pickled, salted and dried forms.
 They have a specific aroma and taste.
-Experts note that this variety exceeds all mushrooms known to mankind in terms of the composition of carotene, but is not recommended in large quantities, since it is difficult to digest in the body.
+Experts note that this variety exceeds all mushrooms known to mankind in terms of carotene composition, but is not recommended in large quantities because it is difficult to digest in the body.

-In the scientific literature, oyster mushrooms are simultaneously called oyster mushrooms (Pleurotus ostreatu) and belong to predatory varieties.
-The fact is that their spores are able to paralyze and digest nematodes living in the soil.
-Thus, the body compensates for its need for nitrogen.
-In addition, the variety is considered wood-destroying, as it grows in groups on the stumps and trunks of weakened living plants, as well as on dead wood.
+In the scientific literature, oyster mushrooms are simultaneously called oyster mushrooms (Pleurotus ostreatu) and belong to the predatory species.
+The fact is that their spores are capable of paralyzing and digesting nematodes living in the soil.
+In this way, the body compensates for its nitrogen needs.
+In addition, the variety is considered wood-destroying, since it grows in groups on stumps and trunks of weakened living plants, as well as on dead wood.

-You can find most often on oaks, birches, mountain ash, willows, aspens.
-As a rule, these are dense bunches of 30 or more pieces, which coalesce at the base and form multi-tiered outgrowths.
-It is easy to recognize oyster mushrooms by the following characteristics:
+It can most often be found on oaks, birches, rowan trees, willows, and aspens.
+As a rule, these are dense bunches of 30 or more pieces, which grow together at the base and form multi-tiered growths.
+Oyster mushrooms can be easily recognized by the following characteristics:

-• cap in diameter reaches about 5-30 cm, very fleshy, round ear-shaped with wavy edges (in young specimens it is convex, and becomes flat in adulthood), a smooth glossy surface and an unstable peculiar tonality, which borders on ashy, purple-brown and faded dirty yellow hues;
+• the cap reaches about 5-30 cm in diameter, very fleshy, rounded ear-shaped with wavy edges (in young specimens it is convex, and in adulthood it becomes flat), smooth glossy surface and unstable peculiar tonality, which borders on ashy, violet-brown and faded dirty yellow shades;

 • mycelial plaque is present only on the skin of mushrooms that grow in a humid environment;

-• leg up to 5 cm long and 0.8-3 cm thick, sometimes almost imperceptible, dense, cylindrical structure;
+• leg up to 5 cm long and 0.8-3 cm thick, sometimes almost invisible, dense, cylindrical in structure;

-• the plates are sparse, up to 15 mm wide, have jumpers near the legs, their color varies from white to yellow-gray;
+• the plates are sparse, up to 15 mm wide, have bridges near the legs, their color varies from white to yellow-gray;

 • spores are smooth, colorless, elongated, up to 13 microns in size;

-• the pulp with age becomes more elastic and loses juiciness, fibrous, does not smell, has an anise flavor.
+• The pulp becomes more elastic with age and loses its juiciness, it is fibrous, has no smell, and has an anise flavor.

 Did you know?
-Ukrainian mycelium from Volyn - Nina Danilyuk - in 2000 managed to find a giant mushroom that did not fit in a bucket and weighed about 3 kg.
-Its leg reached 40 cm, and the cap circumference - 94 cm.
+In 2000, a Ukrainian mycelium hunter from Volyn, Nina Danilyuk, managed to find a giant boletus mushroom that did not fit in a bucket and weighed about 3 kg.
+Its leg reached 40 cm, and the circumference of the cap was 94 cm.

-Due to the fact that old oyster mushrooms are characterized by rigidity, only young mushrooms are suitable for food, the caps of which do not exceed 10 cm in diameter.
-In this case, the legs are removed on all trophies.
+Due to the fact that old oyster mushrooms are characterized by rigidity, only young mushrooms whose caps do not exceed a 10-centimeter diameter are suitable for food.
+In this case, the legs are removed from all trophies.
 The oyster mushroom hunting season begins in September and, under favorable weather conditions, lasts until the New Year.
-This variety in our latitudes cannot be confused with anything, but for Australians there is a risk of putting poisonous omphalotus in the basket.
+This species cannot be confused with anything in our latitudes, but for Australians there is a risk of putting the poisonous omphalotus in the basket.

-This is the popular name for a certain group of fungi that grow on living or dead wood.
-They belong to different families and genera, and also differ in preferences for habitat conditions.
+This is a popular name certain group mushrooms that grow on living or dead wood.
+They belong to different families and genera, and also differ in their preferences for living conditions.

-For food purposes, autumn mushrooms are most often used. ( Armillaria mellea), which represent the Physalacrian family.
-According to various estimates of scientists, they are classified as conditionally edible or generally inedible.
+IN food purposes Autumn honey mushrooms are most often used ( Armillaria mellea), which represent the Physalacriaceae family.
+According to various estimates by scientists, they are classified as conditionally edible or generally inedible.
 For example, honey mushrooms are not in demand among Western gourmets and are considered a low-value product.
-And in Eastern Europe - this is one of the favorite trophies of mushroom pickers.
+And in Eastern Europe, these are one of the favorite trophies of mushroom pickers.

 Important!
-Undercooked mushrooms cause allergic reactions and severe eating disorders in people.
+Undercooked honey mushrooms cause allergic reactions and severe eating disorders in people.

 Honey mushrooms are easily recognizable by external signs.
 They have: